-The usual turn of event is that the comic comes first and it later becomes a movie or an animated feature.
-Sometimes, people mix it up a bit and we see comics coming from movies and cartoon.
+The usual turn of events is that the comic comes first and it later becomes a movie or an animated feature.
+Sometimes, people mix it up a bit and we see comics coming from movies and cartoons.
 However, there is one category that spawned from this – comic books based on video games.
-Here are a few that you may want to consider taking up.
+And it’s not a common thing for a game to be turned into a comic, no matter how popular it is.
+Consider the casino games – they attract a lot of players, even more when there is something like a Rizk Casino Bonus Code out there, but they probably won’t be turned into a comic book any time soon, as there just isn’t enough story development.
+As for the games that captured the minds of comic book writers, here are a few that you may want to consider taking up.
 Fair warning, there are a few spoilers ahead, so be very careful if you have not played these games and plan to do so in the future.
 We’ll try to keep them to a minimum.

 Mass Effect: Redemption